 - Lightweight sheet metal for crafting cut to size.

 I’ve made a few with twine roofs and painted the twine with copper-coloured acrylic paint and then sealed it with exterior grade polyurethane.

 Mesh screen, bubble wrap, or poultry net (scraps, optional)

-If you don’t intend for actual birds to live in this house (and they probably won’t want to), block off the doors and windows with fine mesh screen.
+As mentioned, most commercial birdhouses are decorative and not intended (or safe) for birds to nest in them.
+Because of this, I suggest you block off the doors and windows with fine mesh screen.
 This way the wasps and bees won’t nest in there either.

 Let’s Get This Party Started

 Seal (or prime and paint) all of the wood surfaces.